kidscancode/godot_recipes/src/content/_index.md

 ### Overview

 On this site you'll find a gentle introduction to the Godot game engine, as well as a wide variety of gamedev tips and techniques.
+Feel free to browse the categories in the sidebar and see what catches your interest.

 ### How to use this site